ap0405140/MSSQLLogAnalyzer/Readme.md

 ## DBLOG.DatabaseLogAnalyzer can read the SQL Server transaction logs online, and return RedoSQL and UndoSQL for every transactions.
+It base on SQL Server fn_dblog() function and develop some extension.

 #### below is a demo:
 Connect to SQL Server, Create a test table dbo.OrderDetail, and run some DML sql on this table.